nicolasdespres/respect-rails/README.md

 ## Factor specification code

 As you have probably noticed there is some repetition in this code.
-To avoid it you can create an helper like this:
+To avoid that you can create an helper like this:

 ```ruby